konman01/Java/OOPS/Documentation.md

 * If a superclass have non static members having the access specifier as Private, then it cannot be inherited to subclass.
 * Each and every class defined in Java language must have a superclass.
 If there is no superclass defined by the user, then the compiler define Object class as its super class.

 #### Notes
 * Java provides extend keyword to inherit a class.

+## this() statement

+A constructor of a class can make call to another constructor in the same class using this() statement. this() statement can be used to call Zero Argument constructor or parameterialised constructor.

+#### Points

+* this statement should be used only inside the constructor and it should be the first statement in the constructor.
+There should be only one this() statement in the constructor.

+## Constructor Chaining

+Whenever we create an instance of subclass, the subclass constructor should call to it supercall class constructor.
+The superclass constructor should call its super class constructor.
+This phenomenon is known as Constructor Chaining.
+The subclass constructor can make call to its superclass constructor using super() statement.

+#### Points

+* The constructor chaining can be done either explicitly or implicitly.
+If ther supercalss has a Zero Argument constructor, the compiler itself will make call to its superclass constructor from subclass constructor if user has not defined it.
+If the superclass has only parameterialised constructor, then user should make explit call to form superclass to superclass constructor using super() statement.
+* super() statement should be first statement in the constructor and there should be only one super() statement in the constructor.
+In a constructor we can call either super() statement or this() statement, we cannot call both.

+#### Notes

+Why multiple inheritance is not allowed? - If we inherit multiple classes to a subclass, then the object call properies will be inherited twice, this will cause the ambiguity at the subclass, And also we can use only one super() statement in a base class.
+So we cannot inherit multiple class at the same time.